victorwitkamp/G814JI-OpenCore/docs/ACPI_RENAMES.md

 #### 4. Rename _OFF to XOFF

-**IMPORTANT**: This patch uses a more specific pattern to ensure it only renames the _OFF method in the PEGP device and not other _OFF methods throughout the system.
+**IMPORTANT**: This patch targets the _OFF method in the PEGP device.
+Since we're using the specific OemTableId "Opt2Tabl" for SSDT10, a simple pattern is sufficient.

 ```
 Comment: Rename _OFF to XOFF in _SB.PC00.PEG1.PEGP
-Find: 5B 27 5C 57 57 4D 54 14 49 05 5F 4F 46 46 08
+Find: 5F 4F 46 46
-Replace: 5B 27 5C 57 57 4D 54 14 49 05 58 4F 46 46 08
+Replace: 58 4F 46 46
 TableSignature: 53534454
+OemTableId: 4F70743254616C62
 ```

 **Hex explanation:**
-- `5B 27` = Release opcode (ACPI bytecode)
-- `5C 57 57 4D 54` = "\WWMT" (mutex name unique to PEGP context)
-- `14 49 05` = Method opcode with package length
-- `5F 4F 46 46` = "_OFF" in ASCII → `58 4F 46 46` = "XOFF" in ASCII
+- `5F 4F 46 46` = "_OFF" in ASCII
+- `58 4F 46 46` = "XOFF" in ASCII
-- `08` = Serialized flag
+- `4F70743254616C62` = "Opt2Tabl" in ASCII (SSDT10's OEM Table ID)

 **Why this pattern is specific:**
-The generic `5F 4F 46 46` pattern would match ANY _OFF method in the SSDT tables, potentially causing incorrect renames.
-This longer pattern includes the Release(\WWMT) instruction and method signature that is unique to the PEGP device's _OFF method, ensuring only the correct method is renamed.
+By using the OemTableId "Opt2Tabl", we ensure the rename only applies to SSDT10, which is the specific table containing the PEG1.PEGP scope and its power management methods.

 #### 5. Rename _STA to XSTA